microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Framework.md

 ##### Summary

 Base class for an extension that can host multiple service instances.
-This class is inteded for internal use only, extension developers should instead inherit from Microsoft.VisualStudio.Extensibility.Extension.
+This class is intended for internal use only, extension developers should instead inherit from Microsoft.VisualStudio.Extensibility.Extension.

 ##### Remarks